cnlamanna/Project-1/README.md

 We cross-referenced our findings with the Spotify data and confirmed that our analysis aligned with the trends observed on the platform.
 Although our "Other" preference limitation occupied the top rank, our identification of dance/electronica, rock/alternative, and the urban genre (hip hop/R&B/rap) in the top three positions were indeed accurate.

 This integration of statistical analysis and real-world data from Spotify serves as a robust validation of our findings, reinforcing the reliability of our methodology and results.

+It is also important to note, that while we were able to validate our findings by comparing them to Spotipy data, it's important to note that the scope of Spotipy's data is limited.
+We could only compare our data to individual months within a specific year or access "live" preferences.
+Obtaining comprehensive information on top popular artists or genres for an entire year requires "professional authorization" from Spotify.
+Therefore, our analysis focused on the available data and provided insights based on the given constraints.
 ### Question #2
 #### What artist affected each genre the most in that year?